 For more than a century, radiation has been used to effectively treat a wide variety of cancers.
 Equipped with the latest technology, our radiation oncologists design and deploy highly effective treatment plans that specifically target cancer cells while sparing healthy tissue.

-Community Cancer Institute is the only cancer center in California with all of these technologies under one roof:
+All of our radiation oncology services are at Community Cancer Institute - the only cancer center in California with all of these technologies under one roof:

 is the world’s first and only robotic radiosurgery system designed to treat tumors and lesions virtually anywhere in the body.
 Treatment is painless and doesn’t require surgery, so there’s no cutting, no anesthesia and no overnight hospital stay.